 mentThe California SR22 is an endorsement to your auto insurance policy.
 If you don’t own a vehicle, it’s an attached to a non-owner insurance policy.
 (See SR22 insurance without a car in California for information on non-owners insurance.)

 Your insurance provider files your certificate with the California DMV, which then reinstates your driver’s license.
 When it reinstates your license, the state requires a “guarantee” that you have insurance when operating a vehicle.
 Therefore, the insurance underwriter monitors the SR22 policy to make certain your policy remains current.
 The insurance underwriter submits an SR26 form to the DMV if your policy lapses, which cancels your SR22 certificate and results in repeat license suspension.

 More about California SR22

 Get more information about financial responsibility on the California DMV website.

 UltraCar Insurance agents are California licensed insurance providers.
 We’ll find the best policy and rate for your situation and budget.
-Call for a free, no-obligation consultation and California SR22 quote, or click the quote button now!
+Call us for a free, no-obligation consultation and a California SR22 quote, or click the quote button to get started online.

 This article was last updated on May 6th, 2023 by UltraCar Insurance